microsoft/FluidFramework/BREAKING.md

 ### Added `fileIsLocked` errorType to DriverErrorType enum
 Added `fileIsLocked` errorType in DriverErrorType enum.
 This error happens when file is locked for read/write by storage, e.g. whole collection is locked and access is denied, or file is locked for editing.

 This is not breaking change yet.
-But if clients do not add handling for this error, their existing version of applications may start receiving this error in the future, and may not handle it correctly.
+But if application uses dynamic driver loading, current version of application may start receiving these errors from future versions of driver.

 # 2.0.0-internal.2.1.0